swtan346/tp/docs/DeveloperGuide.md

 1. The software should work without requiring an installer.
 1. The software should not depend on any specific remote server.
 1. The product should be available as a single JAR file of size 100MB or below.
-1. The product should process a user input command within 2 second.
+1. The product should process a user input command within 2 seconds.

 ### Glossary